COVID-19 Vaccine Frequently Asked Questions

 If these occur, a doctor should report them to Hamilton Public Health Services.

-Other uncommon adverse reactions that doctors need to report to Hamilton Public Health Services include:
+Other uncommon adverse reactions that you should contact your health care provider about so they can report these to Hamilton Public Health Services include:

 - swelling of arm that spreads to the next joint (elbow) or lasts 4 days or more